 Active voice converters are meant to be a support system, not a replacement for your own writing skills.
 They can quickly analyze and suggest changes, but remember they’re algorithms, not human editors.
 Blindly accepting every suggestion can lead to awkward phrasing and dilute your unique voice.
 Think of these tools as offering a first pass—a starting point.
 You still need to review and refine the converted text for clarity and coherence.
 Exploring different sentence structures and developing a deeper understanding of how active and passive voice function will help you make informed decisions about which suggestions work and which ones don’t.

-Consider Context and Nuance
+Always Consider the Context

 While active voice is generally preferred for its directness, there are times when passive voice is more appropriate.
 For example, if you want to emphasize the action rather than who performed it, or if the actor is unknown or unimportant, passive voice can be more effective.
 Context is key.
 A good active voice converter will recognize some of these nuances, but you, the writer, need to consider the overall message.
 Ask yourself: What am I trying to emphasize?
 Who is my audience?
 Unless you have a strong stylistic reason, active voice is usually better for clear, engaging content.
 Learn more about choosing between active and passive voice.